lycanthrope004/VLSI-LAB-EXP-2/README.md

 # SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

 **AIM:**
- To simulate and synthesis Logic Gates,Adders and Subtractor using Vivadoo Software
+ To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado Software

 **APPARATUS REQUIRED :**  Vivado™ ML 2023.2